1AL1-DATA/Fractals/README.md

-Different expreriments inspired by the intersection of nature and computation.
+Different experiments inspired by the intersection of nature and computation.